vojtechmares/github-actions-training/README.md

 > Use `jobs.<job_id>.strategy` to use a matrix strategy for your jobs.
 A matrix strategy lets you use variables in a single job definition to automatically create multiple job runs that are based on the combinations of the variables.
 For example, you can use a matrix strategy to test your code in multiple versions of a language or on multiple operating systems.

+A common use-case for strategy matrix is testing your program on multiple runtime versions, different platforms (macOS, Windows, Linux), and CPU architecture (x86_64, aarch64,...)

 Multiple matrix (multi-dimensional):

 ```yaml